 - pushing an attacker down a staircase.

-A person can use self-defense as a legal defense when he defends:
+A person can use self-defense as a legal defense when he or she defends:

 - another person, or

-Note that the Castle Doctrine is a set of laws in California that apply to the situation where a person uses self-defense inside his home.
+Note that the Castle Doctrine is a set of laws in California that apply to the situation where people use self-defense inside their home.
 Under this doctrine, a person:

 - does not have to retreat when someone breaks into his home, and